-- 4.1 The capital strategy must recognise that the financial resources available to meet the requirements of the current Staffordshire Policing Plan and the five key priority areas:

-- Modern Policing

-- Early Intervention

-- Supporting Victims and Witnesses

-- Managing Offenders

-- Public Confidence

-- 4.2 The bringing together of blue light services under a single governance route to the Staffordshire Commissioner provides opportunities to co-locate and share assets to the good of the community, delivering efficiencies and savings.

-- 4.3 The Staffordshire Commissioner will seek to prioritise investment in order to deliver economy and efficiency within the organisation.
+- 4.1 The Capital Strategy must recognise that the financial resources available to meet the requirements of the current Staffordshire Policing Plan and its four key pillars. - 4.2 The bringing together of blue light services under a single governance route to the Staffordshire Commissioner provides opportunities to co-locate and share assets to the good of the community, delivering efficiencies and savings. - 4.3 The Staffordshire Commissioner will seek to prioritise investment in order to deliver economy and efficiency within the organisation.
 This prioritisation will be achieved though the robust governance arrangements discussed above.